cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

 ## Performance Considerations

-When running Craylm on AMD GPUs, consider these optimization tips:
+When running ScalarLM on AMD GPUs, consider these optimization tips:

 1. Ensure you're using the latest ROCm drivers for optimal performance
 2. Set appropriate memory limits based on your GPU's VRAM